chooxy/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook asks for new name
+5. User provides new name
+6. AddressBook prompts user to confirm changing specific tag from old name to new name
+7. User confirms
+8. AddressBook renames specific tag from old name to new name Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message
+  Use case resumes at step 2

+5a.
+User decides not to change the selected tag

+> 5a1.
+User enters command to cancel instead of new name Use case resumes at step 2

+6a.
+User typed new name wrongly

+> 6a1.
+User rejects the change
+  Use case resumes at step 4

+8a.
+User decides to undo the change

+> 8a1.
+User enters command to undo the change
+  Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.